Resident Evil Zero: Plot

 On July 23, 1998, a train owned by the pharmaceutical company Umbrella, the Ecliptic Express, comes under attack from a swarm of leeches.
 As the passengers and crew are attacked, a mysterious young man watches from a hillside.
-Two hours later, the Bravo Team of the Special Tactics And Rescue Service (STARS) police force is sent to investigate a series of cannibalistic murders in the Arklay Mountains outside of Raccoon City.
+Two hours later, the Bravo Team of the Special Tactics And Rescue Service (S.T.A.R.S.), a tactical unit of Raccoon City Police Department's (R.P.D.), is sent to investigate a series of cannibalistic murders in the Arklay Mountains outside of Raccoon City.
 On the way to the scene, its helicopter has an engine failure and crash-lands in a forest.
 Searching the area, officer Rebecca Chambers of Bravo Team comes across the Express, now motionless.
 She begins to investigate the scene, only to find the passengers and crew transformed into zombies.
 She is unaware their transformation is a result of exposure to Umbrella's T-virus contained within the leeches.
 As she explores the train, she teams up with Billy Coen—a former Marine Force Reconnaissance officer, who was to be executed for killing 23 people until the military police van transporting him crashed in the region.

 The pair notices the mysterious young man, moments before the train suddenly begins moving again.
 Unbeknownst to the pair, two soldiers from Umbrella, on the orders of Albert Wesker and William Birkin, attempt to take control of the train and destroy it, but are killed by leeches before they can complete their mission.
 As the train speeds out of control, Rebecca and Billy apply the brakes and avert its course towards an abandoned training facility for future executives of Umbrella.
 They discover that the former director of the facility and the corporation's co-founder, Dr. James Marcus, was responsible for discovering the so-called Progenitor virus in the 1960s, and decided to examine its potential as a biological weapon.
 He combined it with leech DNA to develop the T-virus that causes rapid mutations in living organisms and thus transforms humans and animals into zombies and monsters.